glotzerlab/signac-flow/doc/environments.rst

 The **signac-flow** package uses environment profiles to adjust the submission process to local environments.
 That is because different environments provide different resources and options for the submission of operations to those resources.
-The basic options will always be the same, however there might be some subtle differences depending on where you want to submit your operations.
+Although the basic options will always be the same, there might be some subtle differences depending on where you want to submit your operations.

 .. tip::